foundersandcoders/our-site-v1-DEFUNCT/_harp/apply/_apply.md

 ### 3)

-  Referring to step 5* from the instructions to apply for the programme, edit the repo you created to end up with one-page website using GitHub pages. https://pages.github.com/
+  Referring to step 5* from the instructions to apply for the programme, edit the repo you created to end up with one-page website on [GitHub pages](https://pages.github.com/).
+Your website can be about anything you like so pick a topic that you think is interesting!

-  Note: We recommend not using frameworks like Bootstrap.
+  Note: We recommend not using frameworks or libraries like Bootstrap or jQuery.
 Also, using Jekyll is entirely optional.

   Other recommended materials can be found [here](https://github.com/foundersandcoders/recommended-materials).